ArdKristofer/osTicket/README.md

 ![VMware Setup](vmwareSetup.png)

-After setting up my Windows 10 virtual machine, I powered it on and proceeded to install the tools that I downloaded earlier and endabled "Internet Information Services (IIS)".
+After setting up my Windows 10 virtual machine, I powered it on and proceeded to install the tools that I downloaded earlier and enabled "Internet Information Services (IIS)".